gionniboy/howisresolved/README.md

 - 64.6.64.6 - Verisign
 - 208.67.222.222 - OpenDNS

-If not present the script download a list of valid nameservers from [public-dns.info](https://public-dns.info/).
+If the dnsfile.txt is not present the script download a list of valid nameservers from [public-dns.info](https://public-dns.info/).

 An output on logfile is generated.
 On cli too if debug is active. [check logging.json]